You are here:

 Evidence suggests that bacteria can pass into the womb, triggering inflammation and increasing the risk of early labour.

-Dr Ashley Boyle and Professors Simon Waddington and Donald Peebles of University College London are developing an innovative antimicrobial therapy that aims to boost the body’s natural defences against infection.
+With co-funding from Borne, Dr Ashley Boyle and Professors Simon Waddington and Donald Peebles of University College London are developing an innovative antimicrobial therapy that aims to boost the body’s natural defences against infection.

 If successful, this could ultimately lead to a new antimicrobial therapy that can help protect the womb from infection and, in turn, reduce the chances of preterm birth in high-risk women – improving survival and quality of life for their babies.